Buying a new home is one of the toughest activities that one can engage in. This is true, especially, if it is your first time.

 This is a very good idea, especially, if you reside in an area that has a relatively high cost of living and are contemplating making a move to an area where you can buy a relatively cheaper house.

-If you sell your house for a huge amount and make a very nice profit, you could have all the money that you need to buy a new home in another part.
+If you sell your house for a huge amount and make a very nice profit, you could have all the money that you need for Buying a New Home in another part.

 Seller financing is another way to get a house of your own if you find it difficult to get a mortgage.

 This approach can be used, especially, if you have a very low credit score which disqualifies you from qualifying for a mortgage or if you have not built a long employment history which also disqualifies you from qualifying for a mortgage from the bank.